About

 Dissertation

-My dissertation explores the implications of measurement error for applied economics research:
+My dissertation explores the implications of extreme weather events on various applied economics outcomes:

 Chapter 1